 Development of a robust security architecture aligned to business objectives, and improve cost control.

-During a Client engagement our Consultants pass through five key phases that form the anatomy of how we manage a typical consulting project.
+During a Client engagement our Consultants pass through six key phases that form the anatomy of how we manage a typical consulting project.
 We appreciate every assignment is different, so we have flexible processes in place to bring our experts onboard quickly and effectively without disrupting existing work programmes.
 We are happy to provide our services at any stage of the lifecycle.

 We deliver security capability at all levels of an organisation and are on hand to help ensure that your projects deliver solutions